 What audio delay actually means

 Delay is not always caused by one big problem.
 It often builds in layers.
 A TV may process video and audio at different speeds.
 A streaming source may add buffering and internal timing changes.
 A Bluetooth path may add transmission delay.
 A digital processor may need time to analyze and shape sound before sending it forward.

 Each stage may add only a small amount, but the total can become noticeable.
 That is why delay is best understood as signal timing through the chain.
 It is not only about where sound goes.
 It is also about when it arrives.

-What it changes in system behavior
+What delay changes in system behavior

 Audio delay changes how connected the system feels.
 A karaoke setup with low timing error usually feels immediate.
 Singers hear the result of their voice quickly enough that the system still feels natural.
-Once the delay grows, the relationship between action and sound becomes weaker.
-The singer starts reacting to a slightly late version of the performance.

 Wireless paths also matter here.
 Not every wireless stage behaves the same way, and the type of transmission can change how noticeable the delay feels in real home use.
 That is why Wired vs Wireless Microphones: The Technical Differences That Matter at Home connects directly to this topic.

-What users hear at home
+What users hear and feel at home

 At home, audio delay usually shows up as a feeling before users know how to describe it.
 Singing feels slightly late.
 Words feel harder to land cleanly.
 Rhythm feels less steady even when the singer knows the song.
 Some people describe it as hearing a “double” effect, while others say the system feels disconnected or strange.